Opioid Stewardship Program

 What is Stewardship?

-Stewardship is generally defined as using or managing a resource in a responsible way.
-Opioid stewardship recognizes that opioids are a class of drug that can have bad effects on our health when they are used inappropriately.
-Thus, an opioid stewardship program works to help ensure appropriate opioid use.
+Stewardship generally means using or managing a resource in a responsible way.
+Opioid stewardship understands that opioids are a class of drug that can have bad effects on our health when they are used inappropriately.
+So, an opioid stewardship program works to help ensure appropriate opioid use.